Kivike/nlp-project/correlation_analysis.md

 The last step is the interpretention of results.
 In this step, we focus at the (explained) variable `crime_density`, which describes the amount of crimes per area (m^2).
 The goal is to find an explaining variable, which has correlation with the `crime_density`.
 As we have extracted several variables using NLP methods (all starting with `sentiment_`), we are particularly interested in those variables as explaining variables.

-As it can be seen from the previous step, none of the extracted features (starting with `sentiment_`) has correlation with the crime density.
-The variable `area` gives the highest correlation with `crime_density` (-0.31), whereas all others are between [-0.1, 0.1].
+As it can be seen from the previous step, none of the extracted features (starting with `sentiment_`) have significant correlation with the crime density.
+The variable `area` gives the highest correlation with `crime_density` (-0.72), whereas all others are between [-0.15, 0.25].
 The weak negative correlation between `crime_density` and `area` can be easily explained; when the area size grows, the crime density drops.
 The usage of post codes in area division affects also to this; areas in the city that are densely populated tend to be divided into smaller post code areas than areas that are sparsely populated.
+Using regular grid-based area division might give completely different results.

 Thus, we can conclude that based on methods in this experiment, it's not possible to use hotel review data for sensing crime.
 However, we can't generalize these results as we have limited set of data and limited geographical area.